postgresml/postgresml/pgml-sdks/rust/pgml/python/README.md

 - Classification: Embeddings are utilized in classification tasks, where text strings are classified based on their most similar label.
 By comparing the embeddings of text strings and labels, you can classify new text strings into predefined categories.

 ### How the Python SDK Works

 The Python SDK streamlines the development of vector search applications by abstracting away the complexities of database management and indexing.
 Here's an overview of how the SDK works:

-- **Document and Text Chunk Management**: The SDK provides a convenient interface to create, update, and delete documents and their corresponding text chunks.
+- **Automatic Document and Text Chunk Management**: The SDK provides a convenient interface to manage documents and pipelines, automatically handling chunking and embedding for you.
 You can easily organize and structure your text data within the PostgreSQL database.

 - **Open Source Model Integration**: With the SDK, you can seamlessly incorporate a wide range of open source models to generate high-quality embeddings.
 These models capture the semantic meaning of text and enable powerful analysis and search capabilities.